US will not charge police officer who shot Jacob Blake | DW | 08.10.2021

 The Justice Department says it won't pursue federal criminal charges against the Wisconsin officer over the shooting last year.
 Jacob Blake was left paralyzed after the incident that sparked days of rioting.

-The US Justice Department announced Friday that they will not follow up charges against a white police officer who shot Jacob Blake.
+The US Justice Department announced Friday that they will not follow up charges against the white police officer who shot Jacob Blake last year.

 In August 2020, Officer Rusten Sheskey shot Blake, a Black man, several times in the back during a domestic disturbance in Kenosha, Wisconsin.